mugeshwaran954/Expense-Tracker/README.md

 🧾 Project Description

-The Expense Tracker Web Application is a cloud-hosted platform that helps users efficiently manage their daily and monthly expenses.
+The Expense Tracker Web Application is a cloud-hosted platform that allows users to manage personal finances effectively.
-It allows users to register, log in, add, view, and manage expenses, while also visualizing monthly spending trends through an interactive dashboard.
+It lets users register, log in, add expenses, view monthly reports, and access a dashboard that displays recent transactions and spending trends using Chart.js.

-The system is developed using Node.js and Express.js for the backend, and EJS, Bootstrap, CSS, and JavaScript for the frontend.
+The app is built using Node.js (Express.js) for the backend, EJS, CSS, Bootstrap, and JavaScript for the frontend, and MySQL hosted on AWS RDS for persistent storage.
-All data is stored securely in AWS RDS (MySQL), and the application is deployed on AWS EC2 for high availability.
-Additionally, AWS CloudWatch is used to monitor instance performance and ensure system reliability.
+It is deployed on AWS EC2, with AWS CloudWatch used for performance monitoring and instance health tracking.

 🎯 Project Outcome

-Developed a full-stack Expense Tracker with authentication, data management, and analytics.
+Successfully developed and deployed a full-stack Expense Tracker web app on AWS Cloud.

-Deployed successfully on AWS Cloud using EC2 for hosting and RDS for database management.

-Integrated AWS CloudWatch to track instance health (CPU, disk, network).

-Provided interactive charts for monthly expense visualization using Chart.js.

-Implemented a secure and user-friendly dashboard to manage all financial activities.
+Achieved seamless integration between EC2 (Node.js backend) and RDS (MySQL database).

+Implemented monitoring using AWS CloudWatch for continuous tracking of EC2 metrics.

+Demonstrated a scalable, reliable, and secure architecture using multiple AWS services.

 🧠 Key Features

-✅ User Registration & Login
-✅ Add, Edit, and Delete Expenses
+✅ User Registration and Login (secure authentication using bcrypt) ✅ Add, Edit, and Delete Expenses
-✅ Dashboard showing recent expenses
+✅ Dashboard showing recent transactions
-✅ Monthly Reports with Chart.js visualization
-✅ AWS Cloud deployment using EC2, RDS, and CloudWatch
+✅ Monthly reports with category-wise charts (Chart.js) ✅ Cloud deployment using AWS EC2, RDS, and CloudWatch

 🧰 Key Technologies Used
 Category	Technologies